wlib/surgescrape/README.md

 ## Usage

-`sscrape website.surge.sh` A simple utility really, just specify a domain and watch all the files download.
+`sscrape website.surge.sh` A simple really, just specify a domain and watch all the files download.
 Run each time you need to update your directory, the tool won't download untouched files.